 If you are a PMP, you don't need to worry about the PM experience.
 The agile experience can be more difficult to obtain.
 You need to show 1,500 hours working on agile project teams.
 These hours are in addition to the 2,000 hours required in general project management experience and they must be earned within the last 2 years.

 The Exam Content

 One thing that is a bit unusual about the PMI-ACP exam is that the content is drawn from 12 different Agile books.
 The books are written by a number of well known authors (for the most part) and each covers a specific topical area.
 The books also represent the authors viewpoint of what Agile is so that provides some interesting nuances.
-Also, as I noted in the previous post, the scope of the exam is broader than just Scrum.
+Also, as I noted in my previous post, the scope of the exam is broader than just Scrum.
 The exam covers all flavors of Agile including Extreme Programming, Kanban, Lean, and of course Scrum.

 Over time I've bought all the reference books for the exam.
 I think they are all pretty good books and I've learned something from all of them.
 Mike Cohn's books are good, as are the books by Alistair Cockburn and David Anderson.
 But I have to say the books that I've gifted the most are the retrospectives book by Esther Derby and Diana Larsen, and the Coaching Agile Teams book by Lyssa Adkins.
 If you are a Scrum Master or Coach, you should have those books even if you don't have any plans to take the exam.

 - Agile Estimating and Planning, by Mike Cohn

 - Agile Project Management: Creating Innovative Products, Second Edition, by Jim Highsmith

 - Agile Retrospectives: Making Good Teams Great, by Esther Derby and Diana Larsen